 Insurance.
-We carry insurance policies for the following, which are subject to certain deductibles: workers' compensation, general liability and automobile liability.
-Our deductible for each line of coverage is equal to the first \$1.0 million per claim up to the claim aggregate amount as defined per each policy.
-The claim aggregate for each policy is calculated as the cumulative excess over the first \$0.5 million of each claim incurred, up to the deductible amount per claim.
-The claim aggregate amount for each policy is as follows: \$1.5 million for workers' compensation, \$1.5 million for general liability and \$1.0 million for automobile liability.
-Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$0.5 million per claim.
+We carry insurance policies, which are subject to certain deductibles, for the following: workers' compensation, general liability, automobile liability and other coverages.
+Our deductible for each line of coverage is between \$1.0 million and \$1.5 million per claim, depending on whether the claim aggregate has been met.
+Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$1.0 million per claim.